-The operation of removing of all the element of the list is similar to the operation of printing the content of the list in reversed order.
-The difference in the implementation is the declaration of the parameter of the function (this time it is a pointer to a pointer) and in the operation that is performed on the element.
-The next slide contains the definition of the remove\list() function which performs such an operation.
+The operation of removing of all the element of the list is similar to the operation of printing the content of the list in the reversed order.
+The difference is in the declaration of the parameter of the function (this time it is a pointer to a pointer) and in the operation that is performed on the element.
+The next slide contains the definition of the remove_list() function which performs such an operation.

-Operation of Removing the List The remove\list() Function
+Operation of Removing the List The remove_list() Function